 How to Find Your Exposure to High-Risk Tenants

 2020 has just begun and some companies are already filing for bankruptcy.
-The recent collapses of Papyrus and Barney’s as well as the continuing struggles of Forever 21 have left many landlords scrambling to understand their exposure to failing tenants — and the risk they pose to their portfolios.
+The recent collapses of Papyrus and Barney’s as well as the continuing struggles of Forever 21 have left many landlords scrambling to understand their exposure to failing tenants.
+In fact, 44% of landlords don't have a way to measure the health of their tenant relationships — and the risk they pose to their portfolios.

 Why is uncovering your exposure to tenants so hard?

 For one, your lease information is stored across various spreadsheets and systems — disconnected and inaccessible when you need it to find your exposure to the next high-risk tenant.
 And once these details are brought together, the data is often unstandardized.
 So you spend hours sifting through lease documents and sitting in meetings compiling details from across your portfolio in order to build an understanding of your relationships with a single tenant.
 All of this takes time and makes it difficult to get a sense of the value (and risk of this relationship) — ultimately preventing you from proactively building a strategy to mitigate this risk.

 In addition, your property managers are regularly interacting with these tenants.
 In their day-to-day activities, they are well-placed to hear important news or see an increasingly empty office space.
 However, without an easy way to communicate critical updates and record tenant sentiment, the rest of your company is unable to take advantage of this information.

 How does technology help identify high-risk tenants?

 With software, like VTS, in place, modern landlords have everything they need to instantly understand their exposure to a company (both by revenue and square footage.)
 In a single view, they can see all the leases they have with that company, including key details such as space sizes, in-place rents, lease expirations, and recent tenant updates, including the sentiment.